 Retirement is a great time to sharpen your skills on the passions and pastimes that you love.
 Spend time enjoying the movie theatre, craft room, pool table, and library.

 Incorporate regular activity into your everyday routine or enjoy the camaraderie of a little game time.
 Amenities include a swimming pool, spa pool, terrace, gym, and bowling green.

 Enjoy all the upsides of living independently in a Ryman village.
 Easy living, security, plus a huge bonus – the support of a vibrant village community.

 Assisted-living apartments come with support you can count on.
 A chef-prepared meal, housekeeping – it's great for you and reassuring for your family.

 Care is not an ‘add on’ at a Ryman village, it is built into the fabric of our villages from the very beginning.
 It’s comforting for couples and friends to know they can still be near each other even if their health needs are different.

-Ernest Rutherford is one of over 91 percent of Ryman villages that have been awarded 4-year certification by the Ministry of Health.
-It’s recognised as the ‘gold star’ standard in care.
+Ernest Rutherford is one of over 90% of established Ryman villages that have been awarded 4-year certification by the Ministry of Health.
+It’s recognised as the ‘gold standard’ in care.